JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 [A. Proutiere et al.](http://www.it.uu.se/research/systems_and_control/education/2017/relearn/lec3.pdf) from Swedish KTH university suggest regret as an evaluation metric for reinforcement learning.
-Roughly speaking, regret is the difference between the cumulative reward of an optimal policy minus the cumulative reward of the learned policy.
-In this project, calculating the optimal trading strategy based on the daily closing prices is a non-trivial optimization problem and would probably require some sort of mixed-integer linear optimization model (https://en.wikipedia.org/wiki/Integer_programming).
+Roughly speaking, regret is the difference between the cumulative reward of an optimal policy minus the cumulative reward of the learned policy and judges, how much learning/exploration the agent has to do in an environment.
+In this project, calculating the optimal trading strategy based on the daily closing prices is a non-trivial optimization problem and would probably require some sort of linear optimization model (https://en.wikipedia.org/wiki/Integer_programming).
 This would go well beyond the scope of a normal capstone project.

 ### Project Design